-RedLaser for iPhone review
+RedLaser for iPhone full review

 The iPhone App Store constantly surprises us.
 In among the tedious farting apps and the games clearly designed to work with non-existent buttons and joysticks sit absolute gems like RedLaser.

 The concept is fairly unique.
 The app uses the iPhone camera to scan the barcodes of items.
 It then searches online for the best deals on those items.
 The idea is that when you’re shopping, you can scan an item you’re thinking of buying and see how much it costs at various online stores.

 To scan an item simply hold the iPhone vertically and point the camera at the barcode.
 On the screen you’ll get a view of the barcode and two vertical lines.
 The idea is that you line up the edges of the barcode to sit just inside the two lines.